Among our graduate degree recipients before 2004 are the

 Promising Work in the Field of Music.

-Jonathan Minnick is a third-year musicology PhD student at UC
+Jonathan Minnick graduated in 2022 as a musicology PhD

-leading to an honors thesis exploring Richard Strauss’s Alpine
+on musicological studies, leading to an honors thesis exploring

 David Möschler is an award-winning San Francisco Bay Area-based